Yuva-Nagasai/Flowing-into-the-future/replit.md

 5.  **Component Isolation**: Major sections are self-contained components for improved maintainability.

 ### System Design Choices
-- **E-Learning Platform**: A distinct, standalone experience with its own navigation, features, and layout, while maintaining visual brand consistency.
-Includes an advanced filtering system for courses, unique feature showcases, and instructor profiles.
+- **E-Learning Platform (NanoFlows Academy)**: A distinct, standalone experience with its own navigation (Home, Courses, About, Contact), features, and layout, while maintaining visual brand consistency.
+Includes an advanced filtering system for courses (by category, level, and price), unique feature showcases, and instructor profiles.
+The Courses page (`/elearning/courses`) displays available courses with search and filtering capabilities.
 - **Login & Platform Selection**: After login, users are presented with a platform chooser to access either NanoFlows Academy or NanoFlows AI Tools.
+- **AI Tools Separation**: AI Tools are exclusively available in the NanoFlows AI Tools platform (`/ai-tools`), separate from NanoFlows Academy to maintain clear separation between learning content and tool discovery.
 - **n8n Workflow Automation Integration**: Dedicated service offering and industry page positioning Nano Flows as an n8n expert.
 - **Service Categories**: Expanded navigation to include SaaS Development and Internet of Things (IoT) as distinct service offerings.
 - **Contact Section**: Integrated Google Maps for location display and navigation.